gergelygreg/Flowchart_and_Pseudocode/README.md

 # Flowchart_and_Pseudocode
-Flowcharts, Pseudocodes, Python and Java codes
+Flowcharts, Pseudocodes, Python, and Java codes